Basic Gemmology course

 Aim of this course

 The aim of this course is to offer participants a broad introduction to gemmology by examining coloured gemstones, diamonds and pearls.
-Basic gemmological techniques will be learned in order to identify gemstones and their simulants.
-Students will spend a lot of time working practically on gemstones from the large SSEF collection.
+Basic gemmological techniques will be learned to identify gemstones and their imitations.
+Students will spend plenty of time working practically on gemstones from the large SSEF collection.

-For additional details, please do not hesitate to contact us
+Please visit our page dedicated to frequently asked questions.
+For additional details, please do not hesitate to contact us.

 - Introduction of gemstones and basic gemmological instruments: application, results, identification, limitations.